Generic Name: lapatinib (la PA tin ib)

 What is lapatinib?

-Lapatinib is used together with another medicine called capecitabine (Xeloda) or letrozole (Femara) to treat a certain type of advanced breast cancer that has spread to other parts of the body.
+Lapatinib is used to treat a certain type of hormone-related breast cancer that has progressed or spread after treatment with other cancer medicines.

 Lapatinib may also be used for purposes not listed in this medication guide.